vitek-hrac/eduxo-Workstation/README.md

 5. It is a constantly evolving and improving platform, with regular updates and new versions being released.

+## What can I use eduxo Workstation for?

+**This environment can be used to teach practical exercises in the areas of:**
+- Linux workstation administration,
+- Linux server administration,
+- Linux security,
+- Linux network service management,
+- introduction to computer networks,
+- switching and routing,
+- security in computer networks,
+- computer network administration and monitoring,
+- computer network diagnostics,
+- computer network design.
+- cryptography,
+- security of networks and services,
+- computer network administration and supervision,
+- detection and prevention of network attacks,
+- security testing.

+**This environment CANNOT be used to teach practical exercises in the areas of:**
+- Windows workstation administration
+- Windows server administration
+- Windows security
+- Windows network services management

 ## How to get eduxo Workstation

 ### 1. Download VM